margaretmf/margaretmf.github.io/poetry.md

 The longing to be better.
 The hope to succeed.
 The will to turn visions and dreams into reality.
-THe yearning to forgive, let go, and speak with more compassionate tones.
+The yearning to forgive, let go, and speak with more compassionate tones.

 <br>